hungify/typescript-guide/README.md

-# List guide about Advanced Typescript from the channel of Matt Pocock and more
+# List guide about Advanced Typescript and more

 ## Table of contents